 While other types of photography might avoid the midday sunshine, IR photography flourishes in it.
-The more abundant the sunlight, the better it is, when it comes to IR photography.
+The more abundant the sunlight, the better it is when it comes to IR photography.

-Certain lenses work better than others with IR photography.
+Specific lenses work better than others with IR photography.
 Kolari Vision keeps a list of good performers and poor performers here.

 When taking IR photos, you will quickly notice that they are all very red.
 This doesn’t bother everyone because the image can be adjusted when it is processed later, but some find it very distracting.

 You can change this by changing the white balance in your camera settings.
-Set your white balance with the color of the grass and the redness will disappear.
+Set your white balance with the color of the grass, and the redness will disappear.

 Alternatively, playing with the white balance can result in some false color weirdness that can be very appealing.